RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

    * **Name plate** – A horizontal bar immediately under the portrait shows the character’s name in ALL CAPS with white text.
 Use `text-transform: uppercase` in CSS.
 The bar’s background color should be `#bda78a` (the same color as the card).
    * **Downed overlay** – If the actor’s health is zero or they are otherwise flagged as downed, overlay the entire card with a semi‑transparent grey tint and display “DOWNED” at the top.
 The downed status should also grey out the card content.
    * **Potential (star)** – At the bottom‑right corner, render a circular icon (white star on a grey circle with white outline).
 This represents the actor’s “potential” (0–5).
 Use the Font Awesome star icon.
 When the actor has zero potential, the circle is empty; as potential increases, fill the circle with `#f9a949` (potential color).
 By 5 points it should be completely filled.
 Clicking the star increments the actor’s potential by 1 (clamping at 5).
 Persist this in a suitable actor property or flag so it survives reloads.
-   * **Pentagon placeholder** – At the bottom‑left corner place a grey pentagon with a white outline.
+   * **Labels shortcut** – At the bottom‑left corner place a grey pentagon with a white outline.
 This is a placeholder for a future feature.
 Use the Font Awesome pentagon icon (available in the “Shapes” set) and style it with color `#37372b`.
+   * **Advantage Button** – There is a button above the Labels shortcut that allows players to A) add/remove a point of Forward from themselves, or allow a GM to add/remove forward from anybody, and B) allow players to add a point of forward by spending a point of Team, if available.
    * **Clickable card** – Clicking anywhere else on the card (excluding the buttons and potential/star) should open the actor’s character sheet.

 3. **Card background and colors** – Use the following palette: